 1. Adopting a French Bulldog from a shelter can be a great cause.

 The importance of adopting a dog from a shelter can go a long way.
 A great number of adoption centers are lacking the funds and they’re unable to maintain these dogs as more are being added.
 Adopting a dog from an adoption center will not provide them a better future, but you’re likely saving its life.

 2. It’s not as costly compared to getting a dog from a French Bulldog breeder.

 When you make a comparison between an adoption center and a French Bulldog breeder, you will notice a huge gap when it comes to the difference in fees.
 You can expect the price range for adoption to be between $300 to $400.
 This also depends on where you’re from and your French Bulldog age because prices do vary depending on the circumstances.

-Adopting a French Bulldog From a Shelter: Disadvantages
+French Bulldog From a Shelter: Disadvantages

 1. You won’t fully know your French Bulldog’s medical history.

 It’s important to keep in mind that even though adoption fees are less costly compared to breeders, it doesn’t change the fact that your potential French Bulldog’s medical history will be unknown.
 Although there is a small chance to locate a healthy French Bulldog, it’s worth knowing that most of them are likely in a not-so-good condition.
 It’s unfortunate but most of these dogs may not have the best care prior to being in the shelter or with a veterinarian.

 It’s not always one hundred percent, but keep in mind that there’s a potential medical bill waiting for you throughout your French Bulldog’s life.
 While this isn’t meant to steer you away from the fact that these dogs from the shelters have a loving heart, it’s best to prepare yourself if any medical situations occur.